vercel/styled-jsx/readme.md

 }
 ```

-The plugin accepts a `type` option to configure whether the styles should be `scoped`, `global` or `resolve` (see below).
+The plugin accepts a `type` option to configure whether the styles should be `scoped`, `global` or `resolve` (see above).
 By default its values is set to `scoped`. `type` can also be a `function` which takes the file name that is being transpiled and must return a valid type.

 ```js
 type validTypes = 'scoped' | 'global' | 'resolve'